Chemical Free Lawn Care for Busy People: Lawn To Do List

 Minimize blowing.

-Not only is blowing very noisy and polluting, they harm the soil by blowing nutrients off.
+Not only is blowing very noisy and polluting, blowing harms the soil by stripping nutrients off the lawn.

 Mow leaves in.